gw2efficiency/recipe-calculation/README.md

 - Generate a available materials map of a list of API items
 - Generate a short overview about crafting cost & profits
 - Generate a short overview about used daily cooldowns
+- Generate a short overview about needed professions

 ## Tests